 - ½ cup chopped coriander leaves

-- 1-2 tsp lemon juice (preserves the green color of the chutney)
+- 1 to 2 teaspoon lemon juice or lime juice – preserves the green color of the chutney

 - ½ cup tamarind